Luis Álvarez (footballer)

-Luis Daniel Álvarez Escoto (born 25 January 2003) is a Honduran footballer who currently plays for Tampa Bay Rowdies in the USL Championship.
+Luis Daniel Álvarez Escoto (born 25 January 2003) is a Honduran footballer who currently plays for Charlotte Independence in the USL Championship on loan from Tampa Bay Rowdies.

 Career

 Álvarez played football at the college level at the Instituto España Jesús Milla Selva before joining Liga Nacional de Fútbol Profesional de Honduras side Lobos UPNFM. Álvarez won the under-16 and under-18 championship with Lobos UPNFM before he made his professional debut with the same club two years later.
 On 13 January 2023, he was announced as a new signing for USL League One side Charlotte Independence.

 On 6 June 2025, Álvarez was transferred to USL Championship side Tampa Bay Rowdies for undisclosed fee.

+On 6 February 2026, Charlotte Independence announced they had acquired Álvarez on loan from Tampa Bay Rowdies.